 4. Purpose Of The Loan

 The purpose of the loan also plays a role when it comes to working capital loan rates.
-For example, if you are taking the loan with the goal of purchasing inventory, you may get lower interest rates since inventory can be sold to generate revenue.
+For example, if you are accessing capital with the goal of purchasing inventory, you may get lower interest rates since inventory can be sold to generate revenue.

 However, if you are taking out a working capital loan to open a new location or launch a new product, you may get higher interest rates.
 Since these types of projects are associated with a lot of uncertainties regarding their successful execution, they are considered riskier.